-1.1 The purpose of this policy is to provide information on the arrangements for managing health and safety at HOS, and to demonstrate management’s commitment to managing this for all colleagues and contractors at HOS.
+1.1 The purpose of this policy is to provide information on the arrangements for managing health and safety at HOS.

-2.2 The Health and Safety policy also applies to staff who are working from home or remotely from the office.
+2.2 The Health and Safety policy applies to staff who are working from home or from any HOS office.

 3. Core principles

-• HOS will maintain safe and healthy working conditions for all our staff and other persons affected by our service and demonstrate this through the way we work and behave as well as through policies and procedures
+- HOS will maintain a safe and healthy working environment for all our staff and other persons affected by our service.

 5.1 The Ombudsman

 - Will ensure that HOS has a clear Health and Safety policy.

 - Will ensure that the relevant organisational arrangements and resources are made available to enable the policy to be implemented and monitored.

 5.2 Director of Finance and Corporate Services – Delegated Health & Safety Director

 - Will maintain a broad understanding of relevant Health and Safety legislation and related policy and procedures.